bernhardAxonIvy/doc/source/engine-guide/configuration/docker-container.rst

 =================

-Container technology empowers you to pull up reproducible, documented and complete isolated infrastructures. |axon-ivy| fully supports container environments such as `Docker <https://www.docker.com/>`_, `Kubernetes
+Container technology empowers you to pull up reproducible, documented and complete isolated infrastructures.
+Axon Ivy fully supports container environments such as `Docker <https://www.docker.com/>`_, `Kubernetes
 <https://kubernetes.io/>`_ or `OpenShift <https://openshift.io/>`_.
 You can
-easily customize the configuration of an |ivy-engine| by using system environment variables or by providing configuration files like the :ref:`ivy-yaml` file.
+easily customize the configuration of an Axon Ivy Engine by using system environment variables or by providing configuration files like the :ref:`ivy-yaml` file.

-The following example will override the url of the system database configuration using environment variables:
+The following example will override the URL of the system database configuration using environment variables:

 .. code-block:: bash